 - Generates reports, notifications, and alerts for ongoing monitoring and internal and external audits.

 These are probably the most critical questions.
-Today’s regulatory environment — and, in all likelihood, tomorrow’s as well — leaves very little margin for error when it comes to break points, suitability reviews, and other compliance mandates associated with mutual funds.
-The consequences of incomplete or incorrect reports can dwarf any advantages gained by bringing mutual fund transactions in-house.
+Today’s regulatory environment — and, in all likelihood, tomorrow’s as well — leaves a tiny margin for error when it comes to breakpoints, suitability reviews, and other compliance mandates associated with mutual funds.
+The consequences of inaccurate data or deficient supervisory processes can dwarf any advantages gained by direct trading.

 The answer primarily depends on the number and size of mutual fund transactions a firm handles each year.
 In general, a large number of smaller mutual fund transactions may make a clearing service exceptionally expensive.
 But services to advisors and customers also need to be considered.
 Clearing firms can manage mailings and other notifications, for example, but at a price that can be higher than the postage and employee-hours a firm would have to pay.

 We’ll note here that it is difficult to find comparative pricing information for clearing services outside of direct negotiations with clearing firms themselves.
-Fees for bank services, mutual fund accounts, wealth management advice, and many other financial services are accessible, but fees associated with clearing services remain opaque at best.
+Fees for bank services, mutual fund accounts, wealth management advice, and many other financial services are accessible, but expenses associated with clearing services remain opaque at best.

-How much does each option cost in employee hours?
-Direct business processing requires not only a reliable provider of back office services, but at least one person on staff who understands the trading platform, reporting systems, compliance requirements, and other details intrinsic to mutual fund transactions.
-On the other hand, brokerage firms using clearing services need to manage clearing firm accounts and provide customer service that a mutual fund would normally provide.
-In terms of compliance, regulations require that firms provide the same suitability oversight for both options, so neither is a time-saver.
+Direct trading requires not only a reliable provider of financial technology solutions and data aggregation, but adequate personnel that understands the trading platform, reporting systems, compliance requirements, and other details intrinsic to mutual fund transactions.
+On the other hand, broker-dealers using clearing services need to manage clearing firm accounts and provide customer service that a mutual fund would generally provide.
+In terms of compliance, regulations require that firms offer the same suitability oversight for both options, so neither is a time-saver.

-When considering direct business, a brokerage also has to factor in its goals for mutual fund transactions and its overall business plan.
+When considering direct business, a firm also has to factor in its goals for mutual fund transactions and its overall business plan.
 In some cases, using direct business for more mutual fund transactions can free up capital to invest in marketing and new services for investors.
 In other cases, using (or staying with) a clearing firm for the majority of mutual fund transactions ensures that staff can invest time in generating new business among existing and potential customers.